 Even if planes are safer, that control goes out the window as soon as you board.
 It’s tough to overcome that mental hurdle, plus our preconceived (but apparently erroneous?) notions that airplanes make you sick.
 We don’t yet have any flights booked for ourselves, and are still nervous about the idea.
 However, we will fly again at some point…just a bit more nervously than before.
 Your mileage may vary.

-Upon arrival, we’d strongly recommend renting a car in terminal at Orlando International Airport (MCO) rather than using Disney’s Magical Express or Ubering from MCO to Walt Disney World.
+Upon arrival, we’d strongly recommend renting a car in terminal at Orlando International Airport (MCO) rather than using Disney’s Magical Express.
 This is our advice both on the basis of health safety and convenience.

-The health component should be obvious–not sharing transportation with people who are not in your party reduces the time you’re exposed to strangers in a confined, indoor space.
+The health component should be obvious–not sharing transportation with people who are not in your party reduces the time you’re exposed to strangers in a confined, indoor space and thus the risk of COVID-19.
 Even the best Walt Disney World hotels from a location and transportation perspective require using bus transportation for accessing at least 2 theme parks, which is not ideal.